-This means that routine visits should not continue until restrictions are relaxed.
-Clearly every effort must be made to facilitate end of life visits if this can be done safely for the patient, other residents, staff and anyone else on the premises.
+Clearly particular effort must be made to facilitate end of life visits if this can be done safely for the patient, other residents, staff and anyone else on the premises.

-The Registered Manager will be responsible for deciding whether other circumstances amount to "exceptional" and is under a duty to refer any party disagreeing with their judgement to the complaints procedure and if necessary the Local Government Ombudsman.
+The Registered Manager will be responsible for deciding whether the visit can be conducted under Covid-Secure conditions and is under a duty to refer any party disagreeing with their judgement to the complaints procedure and if necessary the Local Government Ombudsman.
+The one exception to this responsibility is in the case of a covid-19 outbreak within the care home, where any advice from Local Public Health and Public Health England must be followed.